SebCoding/BackTester/README.md

 ![Image](images/trading.jpg "")

 # Back Testing Trading Strategies
-Python code that pulls data from ByBit and automates the back testing of a number of trading strategy.
+Python code that pulls data from Bybit and automates the back testing of a number of trading strategy.

 The application takes as input an [Excel file](TestCases.xlsx) with the parameters for each test case.